Last updated: May 7, 2015

 most difficult to manage for those who care for Alzheimer's

 patients and may also put others at risk: hallucinations, hiding

-is dangerous, besides also being frustrating.
-Not only can the
+dangerous, besides also being frustrating.
+Not only can the person

-leave a loved one with sundowners alone in a car or in a public
+good idea to leave a loved one with sundowners alone in a car or in

 According to Rabins, it is not inevitable that a person with